 It’s something people might do if they want to stop chewing their nails or something.
 They wear an elastic band around their wrist and each time they find themselves chomping away on their fingers they snap the elastic band.

 I visualized this technique rather than putting it into practice.
 Because I’m pretty sure snapping the elastic band would have become the new coping mechanism.

 When I found my internal dialogue drifting toward the taboo subject of my depression and perceived worthlessness, I’d use my visualized elastic band to slingshot the thought out of my mind.
 I’d deliberately replace the thought with something else.
 With something outside of myself.

-Slowly the thoughts that began to replace the negative and depressed thoughts in my mind, centered on Vancouver.
+Slowly the thoughts that began to replace the negative and depressing thoughts in my mind, centered on Vancouver.
 That became my focal point, my goal and the next stepping-stone in my life.

 To tell you the truth, I did relapse.
 I stopped eating again.
-All of joints in my body ached.
-And I started growing patches of fine white hair on my shoulders and the small of my back.
+All of the joints in my body ached.
+And I started growing patches of fine white hair on my shoulders and my back.

 Growing up in Calgary, I’d had the same friends for a long time, and obviously, my family didn’t change.
 The stagnation in my social life meant that the people in my life had me pegged.
 They expected me to act in a certain way.
 And these expectations threatened to force me to relapse into my old habits of coping with my depression.

 It was a bad time and the final straw in making up my mind to leave.